1. London Zoo

 The Heath offers a number of sports pitches, bowling greens, a croquet lawn, an athletics track, 18 ponds, animal and deer enclosures and, of course, the wonderful Kenwood House.

-The Heath is home to fauna including foxes, rabbits, frogs, swans, grass snakes, squirrels and kingfishers.
+The Heath is home to an array of wildlife including foxes, rabbits, frogs, swans, grass snakes, squirrels and kingfishers.
 And it hosts a number of sporting events and music concerts each year.

 Kenwood House is found on the northern boundary of the Heath.
 Built in the early 17th century, with substantial additions and alterations made in the 1700s, Kenwood was the stately home of the Earl of Mansfield for many years before being donated to the nation by Lord Iveagh in 1927.

-Kenwood House was featured in the Hugh Grant and Julia Roberts film Love Actually.
+Kenwood House was featured in the Hugh Grant and Julia Roberts film Notting Hill.

 where?
 Hampstead Heath, Hampstead, North London.
 Closest tubes: Hampstead, Golders Green and Highgate (all northern line).